It's Great to be a LION!

 April 4, 2014: Club members and friends enjoyed an evening at the Palmyra Lanes.

 Lion Glenn Moyer gives his grandson some pointers

 March 25, 2014: The East Hanover Lions club certainly had a lot to celebrate at their 63rd Annual Charter Night held at the American Legion Post 272 on N. Mountain Rd., Linglestown.
 Approximately 50 people were in attendance, including DG Lee Eisenhard, who conducted the induction ceremony for four new members:

-Paul & Nancy (not pictured) Ehrlich - sponsor Lion Lisa Lugovich and Molly & Ron Gumpher - sponsor Lion Shirley Huber.
+DG Lee Eisenhard with new members Paul & Nancy (not pictured) Ehrlich - (sponsor Lion Lisa Lugovich) and Molly & Ron Gumpher - (sponsor Lion Shirley Huber).